vahsi-bozkirli/RusUkr-war-news-analysis/README.md

-# RusUkr-war-news-analysis
+# Ukraine war news analysis
-Analysis of which oblasts the Russia-Ukraine war news from Telegram came from with apriori algorithm
+Association analysis of news from oblasts according to the news from telegram of the Russia-Ukraine war